Battle of Vinegar Hill: Aftermath

 A number of disparate assessments of rebel casualties were made after the battle, with estimates ranging from 400 to 1,200 killed.
 Historian Kevin Whelan estimates that between 500 and 1,000 rebels (including camp followers) were killed, while military eyewitness Archibald McLaren wrote that rebel casualties amounted to 1,200 killed.
+In 2017 the Vinegar Hill Research Project located a number of mass graves apparently dug to dimensions specified in the British army field manual of the time, suggesting the remains of 1,500-2,000 people lie within.
 In contrast, government forces reported roughly 100 killed and wounded.
 Murphy was captured after the battle near Tullow, County Carlow and executed by hanging.

 After the battle, the majority of the rebel forces retreated unmolested towards the Three Rocks camp near the town of Wexford.
 There, rebel commanders agreed to abandon the camp and split into two separate columns in order to launch a new campaign aimed at reviving the rebellion outside County Wexford.
 One column moved west, and the other north towards the Wicklow Mountains to link up with Joseph Holt's rebels.
 As such, the defeat was not the decisive rebel defeat as it has been commonly portrayed, though it did alter the nature of further fighting as rebel military actions subsequently consisted exclusively of mobile warfare, raids and other guerilla operations.